by Texas Homesteader ~

 And why do I haul my laundry outside when there’s a perfectly-good electric clothes dryer RIGHT THERE?

-Doesn’t it all take a tremendous amount of time?
-Wouldn’t it be easier to pop open that snack-pak chocolate pudding cup instead of making it from scratch?
+Doesn’t it all take too much time?
+Wouldn’t it be easier to pop open that commercially-purchased plastic snack-pak chocolate pudding cup instead of making it from scratch?

 HECK YEAH it would!